physionetchallenges/python-example-2023/README.md

 - `training_data` (input; required) is a folder with the training data files and
 - `model` (output; required) is a folder for saving your model.

-You can run you trained model by running
+You can run your trained model by running

     python run_model.py model test_data test_outputs

 where

-- `model` (input; required) is a folder for loading your model, and
+- `model` (input; required) is a folder for loading your model,
 - `test_data` (input; required) is a folder with the validation or test data files (you can use the training data for debugging and cross-validation, but the validation and test data will not have labels and will have 12, 24, 48, or 72 hours of data), and
 - `test_outputs` is a folder for saving your model outputs.